Developer: High Impact Games

 Ahhh…good ‘ol Jak & Daxter are back at it again in their first return since Jak 3 in 2004.
 Lost Frontier is a great addition to the series and has a lot to offer.
 For starters, you will notice how beautiful the game is in the traditional J&D art style with great controls, story, and voice acting.

-When it comes to Jak & Daxter games it all boils down to combat and platforming, but Frontier adds some mini games in the bunch that are very fun and satisfying.
+When it comes to Jak & Daxter games it all boils down to combat and platforming, but Frontier adds some mini games in the bunch that is very fun and satisfying.
 Jak and use his for guns and shoot away, but he also has an array of melee attacks that can be upgraded.
 There are quite a bit compared to previous games, and you can easily mix up shooting with combat to keep yourself out of danger.
-Another great addition are the Eco powers you pick up such as a burst you can shoot, slow down time, a shield, teleportation, and even Eco crystal manipulation.
+Another great addition is the Eco powers you pick up such as a burst you can shoot, slow down time, a shield, teleportation, and even Eco crystal manipulation.
 Sound awesome?
 Well most of them are passive, but there are quite a few and it keeps things mixed up.

 The biggest addition is being in the air almost most of the time.
 You get three different planes and you can buy and upgrade weapons, armor, and other mods with the scrap you find from shooting down enemy planes.
 Daxter can actually attach to planes mid flight to initiate a mini game so he can tear off mods to add to your collection instead of having to buy them.
-This mini game is fun, but gets tiring very fast.
+This mini game is fun but gets tiring very fast.
 Flying the actual plane is easy since the controls are great, and being able to fire three different weapons to your custom liking.

 Like in all Jak & Daxter games there are useless tidbits of side stuff you can too that I always found useless.
 In the beginning of the game you can do this hunt and seek Precursor orb thing, but I could never figure out what you do with all those orbs.
 You find them throughout the game, but never does anything come up where you can use them.
 Another useless tidbit is in the open world (which by the way is huge) you can shoot dark eco crystals and take them to this statue thing and it gives you precursor orbs…makes no sense, but I guess it’s for hardcore fans.
 Another mini game that is new is Daxter now finally gets infused with Dark Eco and gets put in a top down mini game.